-• Quentin Tarantino's Once Upon A Time...
-In Hollywood is out now.
+Quentin Tarantino's Once Upon a Time...
+In Hollywood is nominated for 10 Oscars

-• You might be confused a little bit by the ending.
-That's OK—we've got you covered.
+You might be confused by the movie's ending—that's OK.
+We've got you covered.

 Warning: this story includes spoilers for the ending of Once Upon a Time...
 In Hollywood.
 If you haven't seen it yet and plan to, you should probably stop reading right now!